Best Coffee Shops in Durango for Remote Workers

 These are the places where you can camp out for a few hours without feeling guilty, the wifi is reliable, and the vibe supports focused work.

-11th Street Station is technically a food truck hub with a bar (Ernie's Bar) and a coffee shop all in one converted service station.
-The coffee shop side serves solid espresso drinks, drip coffee, and has plenty of indoor and outdoor seating.
+11th Street Station is a food truck hub with a bar (Ernie's Bar) and a coffee kiosk all in one converted service station.
+The coffee operation is run by Café Amor, which serves espresso drinks, drip coffee, tea, and homemade pastries from a kiosk inside the station.
+Plenty of indoor and outdoor seating.

 The vibe is relaxed and community-focused.
 You'll see locals working on laptops, families grabbing lunch from the food trucks, and groups meeting for coffee.
 The wifi is reliable, and there are enough tables that you won't feel like you're hogging space.
 The food trucks rotate, but you'll always have lunch options if you're there for a long session.